DerekCuevas/friend-list/imperative-solution/README.md

 # Basic approach:
-Currently the most straightforward of the three, logic for dispatching actions and reading router state is all contained in react components.
+Currently the most straightforward of the three solutions.
+Logic for dispatching actions and reading router state is all contained in react components.
 The most 'imperative' of the examples.

 ## To run
 ```sh